Douglas D. Alder

-Douglas D. Alder (born 1932) was president of Dixie College (now Utah Tech University) from 1986-1993.
+Douglas D. Alder (November 10, 1932 – November 25, 2023) was an American historian and academic administrator who was president of Dixie College (now Utah Tech University) from 1986 to 1993.

+Biography

-Alder was born and raised in Salt Lake City, Utah.
+Douglas D. Alder was born and raised in Salt Lake City, Utah.
 He studied at the University of Utah getting a bachelor's and master's degree there.
 He then earned a PhD at the University of Oregon.
 He was for many years a professor of European history at Utah State University.
 While there he was director of the honors program.
 He edited the work Cache Valley: Essays of Her Past and People.

-During his administration the number of buildings at Dixie State was expanded.
+During his administration, the number of buildings at Dixie State was expanded.
 It was also under his direction that the College Inn, part of Dixie State's Elderhostel Program, was developed.

-Alder served as president of the Mormon History Association in 1977-1978.
-He is a Latter-day Saint and served as a counselor in the presidency of the St. George Utah Temple.
+Alder served as president of the Mormon History Association in 1977–1978.
+He was a Latter-day Saint and served as a counsellor in the presidency of the St. George Utah Temple.

 Alder wrote with Blaine M. Yorgason and Richard A. Schmutz the book All That Was Promised: The St. George Temple and the Unfolding of the Restoration (Salt Lake City: Deseret Book, 2013).
 He also wrote A History of Washington County: From Isolation to Destination in 1996 with Karl Brooks.
 In 2010 his A Century of Dixie State College of Utah was published.
 He also wrote the novel Sons of Bear Lake published in 2002.